salesforce/defcon/README.md

-# defcon
+# SR Defcon Status Board
-SR Defcon Status Board
+Use an LED matrix display to show Salesforce Pod status.

 A HackDay project by C.J.
 Mihelich & Paulson McIntyre